suren-m/cw/labs/02_kubernetes/07_volumes_configmaps_and_secrets.md

     ```bash
     kubectl apply -f volume-pod.yaml
     ```
-8. Exec into the pod and observe that the file is still there because it is backed by `Azure Disk` as the persistent volume
+8. Exec into the pod and observe that the file is still there because it is backed by `Azure Disk` as the persistent volume.

     ```bash
     kubectl exec pod/volumepod -it -- sh